Portland is one of the most bicycle-friendly cities in the country, and members of the Lewis & Clark community bike to campus year round.

 The Lewis & Clark shuttle allows bikes.
-Before taking your on the shuttle you will need to submit a Statement of Responsibility, available at Campus Safety.
+Before taking your bike on the shuttle you will need to submit a Statement of Responsibility, available at Campus Safety.
 Campus Safety will issue a sticker for your ID card allowing you to take your bike on the shuttle.
 There are four racks on the shuttle and spaces are first-come, first-served.
 Please be prepared to lock your bike up, take TriMet, or ride all the way if there are not available spaces on the shuttle.
 Bikes are not allowed to be brought inside the shuttle for safety reasons.

 I don’t want to ride by myself.

 You can match up with fellow bike riders with a similar commute at Drive Less.
-Connect.
-Input your address and commuting preferences and you will be anonymously matched with other riders with a similar route.
+Connect Input your address and commuting preferences and you will be anonymously matched with other riders with a similar route.
 If you find a match you like, you can connect with the other rider.

 I need a bikeway map.

-Call the City of Portland at 823-7082 or visit the City of Portland Bureau of Traffic Management’s Bicycle Program for links to order free maps.
+Visit the City of Portland Bureau of Traffic Management’s Bicycle Program for links to order free maps.